joeblankenship1/qode/README.md

 ### Start MongoDB

 To get Qode up and running you need first start the mongo service.
 We recommend direct it to API/data/db but you cant do it where ever you want.
-Open a new terminal and init the **virtualenv** as explained before.
-Then run:

 ```
 service mongod stop